 To defer means that you postpone registering for classes for a period of time.
-There are two types of deferments available to daytime continuing BYU Students: Mission Deferment and Leave of Absence.
+There are two types of deferments available to BYU Students: Leave of Absence and Mission Deferment.

 After you receive your mission call and before you leave on your mission, you will need to complete the online missionary deferment to defer both enrollment and academic scholarships.

 If you need to discontinue from your current enrollment for a mission deferment or leave of absence, contact Enrollment Services.
 An Enrollment Services Counselor can assist you with your individual needs and circumstances by coordinating with many offices on campus, including: Admissions, Financial Aid and Scholarships, International Student Services, and Veterans Support.

 If you are in the military and are required to leave school before you are able to request discontinuance, an Enrollment Services counselor can help you even after you have reported for active duty.
 Schedule a phone appointment with a counselor by calling 801-422-4104.